-The grand, well known Empire of Rome was formed because of the antics caused by a Goddess from Greece that sowed strife throughout the Greek Pantheon, Eris.
-Out of nowhere, she threw a golden apple to Mount Olympus with the sentence 'To the fairest'.
-This apple caused Hera, Athena and Aphrodite to fight over the title and ownership of the apple, which eventually erupted into the brutal Trojan War, marking the end of the Greek Pantheon.
-Eris remained hidden and eventually escorted a survivor of the war, Aeneas, to a new land where he and his descendants, Romulus and Remus, founded the city of Rome.
-With her freed from the Greek deities, Eris eventually renamed herself as Discordia and became one of the deities in the Roman Pantheon.
+The grand Roman Empire was formed because of the antics caused by a goddess from Greece that sowed strife throughout the Greek pantheon, Eris.
+Out of nowhere, she threw a golden apple onto Mount Olympus with the phrase "For the fairest" engraved upon it.
+This apple caused Hera, Athena, and Aphrodite to fight over the title and ownership of the apple, which eventually erupted into the brutal Trojan War, marking the end of the Greek pantheon.
+Eris remained hidden and eventually escorted a survivor of the war, Aeneus, to a new land where he and his descendants, Romulus and Remus, founded the city of Rome.
+With her freed from the Greek deities, Eris eventually renamed herself Discordia and became one of the deities in the Roman pantheon.

 Discordia is a Mage goddess focused on confusing her opponents with her unorthodox abilities.
 Her passive, Contest of Gods, grants a power buff to the god on her team that has dealt the most damage to enemy gods, increasing as Discordia levels up.
 Her first ability, Unruly Magic, fires a ball of magic in a line, damaging enemies.
 Upon reaching a target point it stops and bounces, bursting into six damaging projectiles that can ricochet off walls.
 Her second ability, Strife, creates a rectangular area that damages enemies hit.
 If two or more enemy gods are hit, they will go mad, attacking each other briefly.
 The same is true if two or more enemy minions are hit.
 However, if only one target of either type is hit, then the target will be briefly rooted.
 Her third ability, Erratic Behavior, she jumps a short distance forward, creating a circle that lasts for several seconds.
 While in this circle, Discordia is stealthed and moves faster, and her other abilities will have their cooldowns reduced.
 Discordia's stealth is unique in that she cannot be revealed by taking damage and will only briefly reveal herself if she attacks.
 Her ultimate, Golden Apple of Discord, has her enlarge and throw her legendary Golden Apple, damaging and sticking on to the first enemy god it hits.
 While holding the Golden Apple, the god is crippled, intoxicated, and will continuously spam taunts.
 At the end of its duration it will detonate, damaging and spreading to all enemy gods nearby.